openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 -----------------------------------------

     .. config-table::
-       :config-target: VMAX
+       :config-target: PowerMax

-       cinder.volume.drivers.dell_emc.vmax.common
+       cinder.volume.drivers.dell_emc.powermax.common

    .. note::

-      For security and backend uniformity, the use of the XML file for VMAX backend configuration was deprecated in Queens and removed entirely in Rocky.
+      For security and backend uniformity, the use of the XML file for PowerMax backend configuration was deprecated in Queens and removed entirely in Rocky.